 a.
 Let the iniquity of his fathers be remembered before the LORD: David hoped that the sins of his enemy’s ancestors would also be held against his enemy, and that the remembrance of those sins would be continually before the LORD.

 b.
-Because he did not remember to show mercy: This enemy and his companions despised the goodness David extended to them (verse 5).
+Because he did not remember to show mercy: This enemy and his companions despised the goodness David extended to them (Psalm 109:5).
 Yet the hateful ways went beyond the wrong done to David; he also persecuted the poor and needy.

 i.
 Matthew Poole thought that the poor and needy man was David himself, “who was desolate and miserable, who required pity, and not additions of cruelty.”
 (Poole)